ipfs/js-ipfsd-ctl/README.md

 This instance is returned for each successfully started IPFS daemon, when either `df.spawn({start: true})` (the default) is called, or `ipfsd.start()` is invoked in the case of nodes that were spawned with `df.spawn({start: false})`.

+## ipfsd-ctl environment variables

+In additional to the API described in previous sections, `ipfsd-ctl` also supports several environment variables.
+This are often very useful when running in different environments, such as CI or when doing integration/interop testing.

+_Environment variables precedence order is as follows.
+Top to bottom, top entry has highest precedence:_

+- command line options/method arguments
+- env variables
+- default values

+Meaning that, environment variables override defaults in the configuration file but are superseded by options to `df.spawn({...})`

+#### IPFS_JS_EXEC and IPFS_GO_EXEC

+An alternative way of specifying the executable path for the `js-ipfs` or `go-ipfs` executable, respectively.

 ## Packaging

 `ipfsd-ctl` can be packaged in Electron applications, but the ipfs binary has to be excluded from asar (Electron Archives).